-She has also acted in a number of major regulatory enquiries such as investigations by The Office of Fair Trading, The Financial Services Authority and The Food Standards Agency.
+Hannah has experience in contentious intellectual property matters, having acted for Facebook, iTunes, Sony, Yahoo!, among others, and having successfully completed the Post Graduate Diploma in Intellectual Property Law.
+She also represents clients with respect to regulatory work/investigations having acted in a number of major regulatory enquiries, such as investigations by The Office of Fair Trading, The Financial Services Authority (as it was then) and The Food Standards Agency.

 Hannah is recommended for TMT matters by Legal 500 UK 2014.

 - Securing victory for Sir David and Sir Frederick Barclay and their associated companies for the multimillion-pound action related to the Maybourne Hotel Group

 - RadioCentre, the industry body for commercial radio in the U.K., on the successful resolution of an important dispute concerning the terms under which its member radio stations can broadcast and copy musical works, which are protected by copyright